rhiga2/notes/math/linear_algebra.md

 * Two vector are orthogonal if their inner product is $0$.
 * Two subspaces are orthogonal if the inner product of any vector in one subspace is orthogonal to any vector in the other subspace.
 ### Orthogonality of Subspaces
+* Column space is orthogonal to left nullspace
+* Nullspace
 ### Orthogonal Projections
 * A projection is a mapping of a vector onto a subspace.
 Note that any vector already in the subspace is mapped to itself, meaning that projections are idempotent since once you project a vector onto a subspace applying the same projection will get you the same result.